tdziurko/tdziurko.github.io/_posts/2016-09-02-six-steps-to-improve-your-remote-communication-with-teamspeak.markdown

 (for example under OS X it is _/Applications/TeamSpeak3Client.app/ Contents/SharedSupport/sound/default_speech/settings.ini_).

-After these steps number of notifications is really small and those most important are self-descriptive nstead of enigmatic User joined your channel.
+After these steps number of notifications is really small and those most important are self-descriptive instead of enigmatic User joined your channel.

 ## Wrap up